Cookie Monster: Apple

 When the Apple personal assistant Siri is asked the question, "what is zero divided by zero", Siri responds with the answer: "Imagine that you have zero cookies and you split them evenly among zero friends.
 How many cookies does each person get?
 See?
 It doesn’t make sense.
-And Cookie Monster is sad that there are no cookies, and you are sad that you have no friends."Stephanie Webber, "Cookie Monster Responds to Siri's Amazing Zero Divided By Zero Answer", Us Weekly, 1 July 2015.
+And Cookie Monster is sad that there are no cookies, and you are sad that you have no friends."

 On March 16, 2016, Apple released an ad titled "Timer" starring Cookie Monster, where he uses the "Hey Siri" feature in the iPhone 6S to set a timer and play an album while he waits for cookies to bake.

 Other

-A popular internet parody of The Great Wave off Kanagawa, titled "Sea is for Cookie", was created for a Reddit Adobe Photoshop competition.
+A popular internet parody of The Great Wave off Kanagawa, titled "Sea is for Cookie", was created for an Adobe Photoshop competition on Reddit.
 The piece features the wave with googly eyes and cookies in the crest, resembling Cookie Monster eating cookies.

+And it is revealed that his real first name was leaked on the Sesame Street episode: "First Time Me Eat Cookie" that reflects on when Cookie Monster ate his first 20 cookies. and in fact one of the lines it doesn't say "Cookie Monster" before he ate the cookies, in fact he was named "Sid" by his parents.

+In July 2025, Caitlin Clark debuted a new Player Exclusive (PE) shoe with Nike called "Cookie Monster" in honor of the character and Clark’s own love of chocolate chip cookies.
+Her Kobe 6 Protro PEs were bright primary blue with a cookie-colored tongue, and promotional pictures featured fuzzy blue shoelaces.